vuejs/vue-loader/docs/en/options.md

 - type: `Object`

   Pass options to the template rendering engine (via [consolidate](https://github.com/tj/consolidate.js)) if you are using a non-html templating language.

+### esModule

+- ^9.4.3
+- type: `Boolean`
+- default: `undefined`

+  Whether to emit esModule compatible code.
+By default vue-loader will emit default export in commonjs format like `module.exports = ....`.
+When `esModule` is set to true, default export will be transpiled into `exports.__esModule = true; exports = ...`.
+Useful for interoperating with transpiler other than Bable, like TypeScript.